Ways to Get Involved

 Who May Apply?

 Our volunteer program is open to everyone.
-Those under 18 years of age needs written permission from a parent or guardian.
+Those under 18 years of age need a signature on their volunteer agreement from a parent or guardian.

 How Do You Become a Refuge Volunteer?